-Although the area has long been geared toward offshore fishing, in recent years family vacations and bonefishing have become more popular.
-Both Chub and Great Harbour cays are close to the Tongue of the Ocean, where big-game fish roam.
+Although the area has long been geared toward deep-sea fishing, in recent years, family, wedding, honeymoon, and beach-seeking vacations and bonefishing have become more popular.
+In the south, Chub Cay is close to a deep-sea pocket where the Tongue of the Ocean meets the North West Providence Channel—a junction that traps big game fish.
 Remote flats south of Great Harbour, from Anderson Cay to Money Cay, are excellent bonefish habitats, as are the flats around Chub Cay.
-Deeper water flats hold permit and tarpon.
+Deeper-water flats hold permit and tarpon.

 Chub Cay, a popular halfway point for boaters crossing to and from Florida, is also experiencing a comeback with millions having been recently invested in the Chub Cay Resort & Marina.
 It's a project in progress.
 For deep-sea fishing and bonefishing fans, Chub Cay's extensive flats and deep ocean canyons are pure heaven.
 It's a bit quiet for families where kids have to be kept occupied—unless they are fishermen, divers, and beach fans, too.
 On Chub, you'll certainly connect with your friends and young ones but make sure you have a boat to get off land and give you freedom to explore, dive, and fish—and unless you want to dine at one place the whole time, bring lots of home-bought supplies: food, drink, etc. in a couple of coolers.
 Most rentals come with kitchens.
 Blessed with serenity, sea life, and beaches, the Berries are a tucked-away secret that vacationers wish they could find.